PHILANTHROPIC WORK & THE FORESTRY PROJECT

 ABOUT DOUGLAS SCHULZ -

-Douglas, his wife Tracy, and their two dogs live on a 160 acre ranch in southern Colorado.
-The heavily forested ranch is at 9000 feet elevation in the Sangre De Christo mountain range.
+Douglas, his wife Tracy, and their two dogs live in southern Colorado.
+The heavily forested property is at 9000 feet elevation in the Sangre De Christo mountain range.
 The ranch borders a national forest, which, is bordered by the Sangre De Christo Wilderness National Park.
 The area is pristine and conducive for wildlife!

 Douglas has always had a very special place in his heart when it comes to not only domestic animals but wildlife and their habitat.
 Below, you'll find two special organizations that have captured Douglas' heart for their herculean efforts at rescue, rehabilitation, and sanctuary.